What Is a Credit Card Authorization Form? (+ Free Template)

 Bottom Line

 A credit card authorization form might sound unnecessary, but it can come in handy when fighting fraud and chargebacks.
-This simple step can be the difference between a won or lost chargeback dispute.
+This simple step can be the difference between a won or lost chargeback dispute and being approved for a merchant account or better transaction rates.